SwedbankPay/developer.swedbankpay.com/_includes/payment-order-ssn-restrictions.md

 You do this by adding the field `restrictedToSocialSecurityNumber` in the `payer` field, in your payment order request, and setting it to `true`.
-This will leave out all methods which do not support this feature.
+This will leave out all payment methods which do not support this feature.

 It will then use the `socialSecurityNumber` located in the `nationalIdentifier` field (found within the `payer` field).
 The `nationalIdentifier` must be included to use this feature.
-Methods supporting the feature will reject payments that do not match the restriction.
+Payment methods supporting the feature will reject payments that do not match the restriction.

 {% if documentation_section contains "old-implementations/enterprise" %} If you want to